Analysis of Corrected Graph Convolutions: Partial Classification

 In this section, we give a sketch of the proof of our partial classification result, \cref{theorem:partial-recovery}.
-We will show that partial classification can be achieved if the convolved vector is well correlated with our signal vector $s$ as defined in the beginning of \cref{section:csbm} in the centered-1 dimensional CSBM.
+The full proofs can be found in \cref{section: proof-section-6}.
+We will show that partial classification can be achieved if the convolved vector is well-correlated with our signal vector $s$ as defined in the beginning of \cref{section:csbm} in the centered-1 dimensional CSBM.
 We will analyze our result for convolutions using the matrix $M \in \{\Tilde{A},\hat{A}\}$. \begin{proposition} Given a centered 1-dimensional 2 block CSBM with parameters $n, p > q,\;\sigma$ and $\gamma(p,q) = \frac{p-q}{p+q}$, suppose our convolution matrix $M$ satisfies $\norm{M - \gamma ss^\top} \leq \delta$ and $\gamma \geq C\delta$ for a large enough constant $C$.
 Let $x_k = M^kx$, be the result of applying $k$ rounds of graph convolution to our input feature $x$.
 Then with probability at least $1-\frac{1}{2}\exp(-\frac{1}{4\sigma^2})$, there exists a scalar $C_k$ and an absolute constant $C'$ such that

 \end{proposition} The main idea of our analysis is to use the fact that the top eigenvector of $M$, denoted $\hat{s}$, is well correlated with our signal $s$.
 Since $\norm{M-\gamma ss^\top}\leq \delta$ and $\gamma > C\delta$ by assumption, standard Matrix perturbation arguments imply that the spectrum of $M$ will be in $(\gamma \pm \delta, \pm\delta,\pm\delta,...)$ with high probability.
 Given our assumption of $\gamma > C\delta$, there will be a large gap between the top eigenvalue of $M$ and the rest of its eigenvalues.
 A well-known result Davis and Kahan implies that $\norm{s-\hat{s}}^2 \leq O(\delta^2/\gamma^2)$, i.e. $s$ is close to $\hat{s}$.
 Thus, we prove \cref{proposition:spectral-analysis-convolution} by showing that the influence of the rest of the eigenvectors on our convolved vector, $x_k = M^kx$, decreases exponentially with $k$, which allows us to bound the squared norm distance between $x_k$ and $s$.
 In particular, we take our normalization constant to be $C_k \approx 1/\lambda_1^k$, where $\lambda_1$ is the maximum eigenvalue of $M$.
 Note that $\lim_{k\rightarrow \infty} ({1}/{\lambda_1^k})M^k = \hat{s}\hat{s}^\top$.
 Roughly speaking, we decompose our convolution vector as $C_kx_k \approx ({1}/{\lambda_1^k})M^ks + ({1}/{\lambda_1^k})M^kg$.
 To bound the distance of this vector from $s$, we analyze the contribution of each of the two terms to our error separately.
 That is, we show that with high probability $\|({1}/{\lambda_1^k})M^ks - s\|^2 \leq O(\delta^2/\gamma^2)$ and $\norm{M^kg}^2 \leq O((\delta/\gamma)^{2k}n\sigma ^2\log{n})$.
 Note that the first error term is from taking the convolution of the noisy graph with the true signal, and thus does not decrease with $k$.
 The second error term, on the other hand, comes from variance in the features, $g$, and thus decreases with our noise level $\sigma$ and drops exponentially with each convolution.